Supporting your child at secondary school

-Establishing a routine in the morning will help the day start smoothly and with minimum stress.
+Establishing a morning routine will help the day start smoothly with minimum stress.

-- Rise early to ensure the breakfast and preparation is not rushed .
-Allow for ½ hour extra to ensure all unforeseen incidents can be accommodated.
+- Rise early to ensure your child’s breakfast and preparation are not rushed.
+Allow for ½ hour extra to ensure any unforeseen incidents or delays can be accommodated.

-- Encourage your child to pack their school bag and lay out their uniform before going to bed each evening
+- Encourage your child to pack their school bag and lay out their uniform before going to bed each night.

-Remember your own experience of homework and revision can be a valuable guide to show your child how to study
+Your child needs to learn to work more independently at secondary school.
+Remembering your own experiences of homework and revision can be a valuable exercise in helping you show your child how to study.

-Ask your children if there's anything you can do to help with homework.
-Discuss the organisation of the work and how to time manage their lessons and revision .
+Ask your children if there's anything you can do to help with their homework.
+Discuss their organisation of the work and how to time-manage their homework and revision.
 The following is a rough guide to how long your child should be spending on homework at secondary school:

 Support your child's learning and development

-If you’re planning a day out, visit a museum or gallery that will tie in with work your child is doing in subjects such as Art, English, History, Geography or Science - this can be a fun way to add depth and interest to your child's learning and to happy memories of your own teenage years .
+When you plan excursions, you could look to visit a museum or gallery that ties in with the work your child is doing in subjects such as Art, English, History, Geography or Science.
+This is a fun way to add depth and level of intrigue to your child's learning outside of school.